mattwar/iqtoolkit/docs/blog/building-part-01.md

-# LINQ: Building an IQueryable Provider - Part I
+# LINQ: Building an IQueryable Provider - Part I: Reusable IQueryable base classes

+Matt Warren - MSFT; July 30, 2007

 This is the first in a series of posts on  how to build a LINQ IQueryable provider.
 Each post builds on the last one.

+---

 I’ve been meaning for a while to start up a series of posts that covers building LINQ providers using `IQueryable`.
 People have been asking me advice on doing this for quite some time now, whether through internal Microsoft email